 You can make it simply with eggs and scallions, but other chopped vegetables such as carrot, onion, and/or zucchini are great additions as well.
 Growing up, we often had it with salted pollack roe, myungranjeot (명란젓).

-To thin the eggs and enhance the flavor, I usually use anchovy broth.
+In order to thin the eggs and enhance the flavor, I usually use anchovy broth.
 You can certainly use water or any other broth such as dashima broth or vegetable broth.
 For a silky, custard-like texture, I use 1/4 cup liquid for each egg.
 Adjust to your taste.

 For the seasoning, salted shrimp (saeujeot, 새우젓) is the best with eggs.
 Saeujeot adds a unique savory flavor to the eggs.
 Fish sauce will be excellent as well, or simply season with salt.